The Challenge: A Stroke and IBD

 Lorraine progressed rapidly under the care of the doctors at UPMC.
 Only 33 days after transferring to UPMC Montefiore for rehabilitation, she walked out of the hospital on her own and her IBD was in complete remission.

-Since coming to the Digestive Disorders Center, Lorraine has found a harmony, despite life’s ups and downs.
+Since coming to UPMC Digestive Health Care, Lorraine has found a harmony, despite life’s ups and downs.

 “The last time my physician did a colonoscopy for me, he came out smiling ear-to-ear and he said ‘Lorraine your insides look like a teenager.’”